 Customer-side kill switch capability is undervalued.
 The customer often sees outputs the vendor cannot see, and the incentives during an incident usually align.
 The right to stop the system, then talk, can save both sides from a worse outcome.
 Include it where the use case justifies it.

 Match the drafting effort to the deal's exposure.
-If the limitation of liability caps damages at twelve months of fees on a small deal, perfecting the notification clause is the wrong place to spend an hour.
+If the limitation of liability caps damages at twelve months of fees on a small deal, perfecting the notification clause may be the wrong place to spend an hour.
 Calibrate effort to risk.
 The notification clause matters more in proportion to how much the vendor stands to lose if it fails.

 Audit rights bridge the gaps you cannot close today.
 The state of AI contracting means the right number, threshold, and scope are often unknown when you draft.
 Broad third-party audit rights, exercised on agreed parameters, give the customer a way to maintain comfort that the vendor's controls are actually in place and working.
 Annual penetration testing summaries do similar work.
 So does the right to revisit security commitments as the use case expands or becomes more sensitive.